Acer’s new 4K gaming monitor has a seriously cool trick: glasses-free 3D

 As the SpatialLabs View monitors are also light (weighing in at 1.5kg), this makes them easy to cart around if you want to take a gaming screen to a LAN party, maybe, or in the case of the Pro version, to some kind of meeting or pitch.
 The size also fits with the idea of using the SpatialLabs View as a second screen, as mentioned with the 3D rendering scenario above.

-There may be limitations regarding the potential size of the panel given its glasses-free 3D tech (that utilizes a liquid crystal lenticular lens optically bonded on top of the actual 4K display to produce the three-dimensional effect), in terms of physical aspects or cost issues (though surely dropping to a more sensible sounding 1440p resolution would’ve helped on the latter front anyway).
+There may be limitations regarding the potential size of the panel given its glasses-free 3D tech in terms of physical aspects or cost issues (though surely dropping to a more sensible sounding 1440p resolution would’ve helped on the latter front anyway).

 Whatever the case, we can vouch for the 3D effect being impressive, as we’ve seen these stereoscopic 3D panels in action (Acer was busy demoing the technology last year, you may recall).
 Professionals and gamers alike may well be tempted by these screens, given the diverse and useful applications outlined above for work and entertainment alike (being able to view your own snaps or videos in 3D, and running certain games this way is surely going to be a compelling draw, even if the monitor isn’t cheap for its size).